 The tides around Jersey and vicinity of the Bay of St Malo are the third largest in the world, with over a 12m range on spring tides.
 Check the tidal predictions for your trip and ensure that they fit with what you are planning to do and the route you are planning to take.
 If the tide turns to a wind-against-tide direction, the sea may become much rougher.
 An ebbing tide may create dangerous areas of shallow water.

-- not exceed 5 knots at any time within the harbour, closer than 200 metres of the water's edge in any bay or within 50m of any beach lifeguard-flagged areas or around Les Ecrehous, Les Dirouilles and Minquiers
+- exceed 5 knots at any time within the harbour, closer than 200 metres of the water's edge in any bay, within 50m of any beach lifeguard-flagged areas or around Les Ecrehous, Les Dirouilles and Minquiers

-- not use the craft for anything other than what it was designed for by the manufacturer
+- use the craft for anything other than what it was designed for by the manufacturer

-Further information on this can be found through the following link:
+Further information on this can be found through the following links: